rupacesigdel/Supply_Chain_optimizations/README.md

 # Supply Chain Optimization Dashboard

 ## Overview
-This project is a Django-based web application designed to provide insights and predictions related to supply chain management.
-It integrates MindsDB for machine learning predictions, allowing users to forecast demand, predict shipment delays, and optimize inventory levels.
+This project is a Django-based web application designed to provide insights and prediction related to supply chain management.
+It integrates MindsDB for machine learning prediction, allowing users to forecast demand, predict shipment delays, and optimize inventory levels.

 ## Contain